Delhi govt-run and pvt hospitals to be reserved for Delhiites; City's borders to be reopened from Monday

 "Nearly 7.5 lakh people have sent their suggestions to us and over 90 per cent people want Delhi hospitals to treat patients from the national capital during the coronavirus pandemic.
 "Hence, it has been decided that government and private hospitals in Delhi will only treat patients from the national capital," Kejriwal said.

-The chief minister had last week sought views of the people in Delhi on the issue while announcing the decision to close the city's borders.
-"Delhi's health infrastructure is needed to tackle the coronavirus crisis at the moment," Kejriwal said on Sunday.
+The chief minister had last week sought views of the people in Delhi on the issue, while announcing the decision to close the city's borders.
+The Delhi government also issued an order on Sunday for opening its borders.

+"There shall be no restriction on inter-state movement of persons and goods.
+"No separate permission/ approval/ e-permit will be required for such movements.
+All the Departments of GNCT of Delhi / Autonomous Bodies / PSUS Corporations/ Local Bodies / Delhi Police shall ensure strict compliance of this order, in letter & sprit," the order said.

+Kejriwal said Delhi's health infrastructure is needed to tackle the coronavirus crisis at the moment.
+Delhi government hospitals have around 10,000 beds while the Centre-run hospitals have almost the same number of beds, he said, adding that it will strike a balance and protect the interest of those belonging to the national capital and other states as well.

 There are around 40 Delhi government-run hospitals in the national capital including LNJP Hospital, GTB Hospital and Rajiv Gandhi Super Speciality Hospital.
 Among the major Centre-run hospitals in the city are RML Hospital, AIIMS and Safdarjung Hospital.

 The senior citizens and people with comorbid conditions should be very careful because these two sections are more vulnerable to COVID-19, he added.
-On Saturday, Delhi recorded 1,320 fresh coronavirus cases, taking the COVID-19 tally in the city to over 27,500 while the death toll due to the disease mounted to 761.
+The number of coronavirus cases in the national capital rose to 28,936 with 1,282 fresh infections, while the death toll climbed to 812 on Sunday.

 ALSO READ